-- 4.11 Other than Carter Design Group, which designs, makes, and installs 'Point of Sale' displays from its base at North Lane there are no significant employers within the village.
-However, a range of businesses operate from Foxton Locks (see section 6). - 4.12 Otherwise, the main employment is based around agriculture, the school and a number of small businesses.
+- 4.12 There are no significant employers within the village.
+However, a range of businesses operate from Foxton Locks (see section 6). - 4.13 Otherwise, the main employment is based around agriculture, the school and several small businesses.
 With very few employment opportunities in Foxton, many residents commute to work in Market Harborough, Leicester and elsewhere.
-Around 70% of residents travel to work by car or van but a relatively high proportion of residents 13% work from home. - 4.13 While working from home may not be a suitable option for every employee in every business, using home as a working base for at least part of the week offers a number of benefits for business.
+Around 70% of residents travel to work by car or van but a relatively high proportion of residents 13% work from home. - 4.14 While working from home may not be a suitable option for every employee in every business, using home as a working base for at least part of the week offers several benefits for business.
 For example, home working can help working parents with childcare responsibilities.
 Working from home does not normally need planning permission.
-Whatever business is carried out from home,
+Whatever business is carried out from home, the key test is: is the property still mainly a home, or is it used primarily for business?

-- the key test is: is the property still mainly a home, or is it used primarily for business? - 4.14 In 2012, planning permission was granted for a bird of prey breeding and rehabilitation business (Foxton Falconry Centre) in North Lane.
+4.15 In 2012, planning permission was granted for a bird of prey breeding and rehabilitation business (Foxton Falconry Centre) in North Lane.
 The permission included the erection of a temporary mobile home which was due to be removed in September 2015.
 The site remains outside the Foxton Limits to Development and so it remains an unsuitable location for a permanent dwelling unless an essential need can be demonstrated.